Dad and daughter prepare to check the fish-feeding frenzy at Turtle Bay - Perhentian Besar.

 The southern most beach has no resorts.
 Snorkelling seemed popular both off the beach and from boats at the far end.

 Tuna Bay.
-Same beach north of Abdul's pier: the beach is probably even nicer and the snorkelling is some of the better stuff I have seen off the beach in Malaysia or Thailand in the last few years with some pretty good coral varieties and fishies.
-No shortage of fish hanging around the pier either.
+Same beach north of Abdul's pier - it actually curves around the far corner for another 100m or so: the beach is still good and the snorkelling is some of the better stuff I have seen off the beach in Malaysia or Thailand in the last few years with some pretty good coral varieties and fishies.
+No shortage of piscines hanging around the pier either.
 Some nice resorts along here - check De Panarak's map up page.
 Tuna Bay resort is the most highly rated Besar accommodation on Trip Adviser at the time of writing.
-At the far end it becomes difficult to continue moving northwards - the 200m walk-way I used in '99 over an extended rocky section seems to have fallen or been swallowed by the jungle.
+At the far end it becomes difficult to continue moving northwards - the 250m walk-way I used in '99 over an extended rocky section seems to have fallen or been swallowed by the jungle.
 I think at low tide you could wade around the rocks but the tides did not suit my visit this time.
+UPDATE 2013 - I found a jungle track along the water pipeline which goes across to Mama's beach to the north.
+More details in the TREKKING SECTION.

-Mama's beach is immediately north of that difficult to pass rock section and is the poorest on the island - non existent at high tide but given to untidy tidal flats with broken coral and sharpish rocks when the water goes out.
-No matter, the best beach on the island is a little over 10 minutes walk away.
-I stayed at Mama's in '99, not thru choice but because it was the only place I could get into in those crowded days with fewer resorts and no forward booking.
+Mama's beach is immediately past the difficult to pass rock section morth of Tuna Bay and is the poorest on the island - non existent at high tide but given to untidy tidal flats with broken coral and sharpish rocks when the water goes out.
+No matter, the best beach on the island at Perhentian Island Resort is a little over 10 minutes walk away.
+I stayed at Mama's in '99, not thru choice but because it was the only place I could get into in those crowded days with fewer resorts and difficult forward booking.
 Not a bad place.
+UPDATE - I had a few meals here in 2013.
+Pretty good budget food and the place still seems popular.

-Mama's skinny beach widens about 100m north into what I call Coral Resort's southern beach.
+Mama's skinny beach widens about 100m north into what I call Coral Resort's western beach.
 In fact it looks a lot nicer here than reality - mainly because it has the same low tide blues as Mama's.
-In 99 that small creek crossing the beach mid-way along (click to expand shot) was dire with pollution.
-It was considerably improved this visit.
+In '99 that small creek crossing the beach mid-way along (click to expand shot) was dire with pollution.
+It was considerably improved in 2011 and virtually non-existent in 2013.

 Best beach on the island - in front of the Perhentian Island Resort.
 This is shot from the walkway between Coral Resort and PIR.
 If you click to expand you can better see the walkway bottom right and part of this bay's pier bottom left.
 Because the pier is at the end of the bay it does not detract from the appearance as much as say Abdul's.

 Another shot of the beach at PIR.
 Lovely fine sand, very clear water deep enough at all tides except against the far headland.
 Note this beach is not exclusive to the resort.
-You can easily access as far away as Mama's and several guests from my Flora Bay (south island) resort took the 25 minute jungle track to spend time on this beach.
-The best way to access from the Abdul's precinct would be by water taxi.
-You could also get there from the lower east coast beaches by taking both jungle tracks (see modified Google image up page) but I'd say you'd be looking at an hour's trek.
+You can easily access as far away as Mama's, add a 10 minute jungle trip from the north end of Tuna Bay/Abdul's beach and several guests from my Flora Bay (south island) resort in 2011 took the 25 minute jungle track to spend time on this beach.
+The best way to access from the more distant locations would be by water taxi - plenty come over from the other island.

 Turtle Beach is the only west coast Besar beach you cannot access on foot.
 But it is popular with beach fans who get a water taxi to drop them off for a few hours.
 Similar sand and water to PIR and some okay snorkelling off the rocks to the north-west - better close to the rocks than out where the snorkelling-trip boats park.